ulfschneider/ulf.website/content/posts/emil-drawing/2022-01-10-monday-morning.md

 ---
 title: Monday morning
 ---

-It´s Monday morning 7 am and I want to kick work off.
+It's Monday morning 7 am and I want to kick work off.
 This is what my desk looks like.

 <figure>
 <img src="/img/emil-drawing/IMG_1600D.jpg" alt="">